RaphaeldeGail/workspace-nucleation/README.md

 Below is a simple diagram presenting the structure:

 ![organizational-structure](docs/organizational-structure.png)
-*Figure - Organization diagram for the root structure.*
+*Figure - Organization diagram for the workspace structure.*

 ### Cloud identity